Japanese for Improvers II

-This follow-on course from Japanese for Improvers I will further improve your communication skills and enable you to act more confidently in everyday situations when travelling to Japan.
+This course will enable you to learn more simple structures of Japanese in order to improve your communication in everyday situations.
 You will also get further insight into various aspects of Japanese life and culture.

 Who is this course for?